At Folsom State Prison, incarcerated CALPIA participants found themselves coming to the aid of manager Jeff Snoozy.

 Snoozy was rushed to UC Davis Medical Center and immediately went into an 11-hour open heart surgery.
 He is expected to make a full recovery.

 “Jeff is a great boss, but we would have done this for any other human being in distress,” said Thomas.
 “But it was a plus to be able to help him.
-We have made great strides in prison.
-We had an opportunity to help someone and make a difference.
+We have made great strides in prison and now we had an opportunity to help someone and make a difference.
 You can’t put a price on that.”

 By Stephanie Eres, Information Officer, California Prison Industry Authority